Orelodonstonzo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Scri dat d mode of d file hello dsame as ollehs mode
+Scri dat execu permi to all subdirec of d currt direc for d ownr, d grou ownr and all othr user